mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-Supports injecting [ParquetStack](#T-ParquetClassLibrary-Parquets-ParquetStack 'ParquetClassLibrary.Parquets.ParquetStack') into game-level methods that performs simple operations, such as rasterization.
+Supports injecting [ParquetPack](#T-ParquetClassLibrary-Parquets-ParquetPack 'ParquetClassLibrary.Parquets.ParquetPack') into game-level methods that performs simple operations, such as rasterization.

-<a name='P-ParquetClassLibrary-Parquets-IParquetStack-BlockID'></a>
+<a name='P-ParquetClassLibrary-Parquets-IParquetPack-BlockID'></a>
 ### BlockID `property`

 ##### Summary

-The block contained in this stack.
+The block contained in this pack.

-<a name='P-ParquetClassLibrary-Parquets-IParquetStack-CollectibleID'></a>
+<a name='P-ParquetClassLibrary-Parquets-IParquetPack-CollectibleID'></a>
 ### CollectibleID `property`

 ##### Summary

-The collectible contained in this stack.
+The collectible contained in this pack.

-<a name='P-ParquetClassLibrary-Parquets-IParquetStack-FloorID'></a>
+<a name='P-ParquetClassLibrary-Parquets-IParquetPack-FloorID'></a>
 ### FloorID `property`

 ##### Summary

-The floor contained in this stack.
+The floor contained in this pack.

-<a name='P-ParquetClassLibrary-Parquets-IParquetStack-FurnishingID'></a>
+<a name='P-ParquetClassLibrary-Parquets-IParquetPack-FurnishingID'></a>
 ### FurnishingID `property`

 ##### Summary

-The furnishing contained in this stack.
+The furnishing contained in this pack.

-<a name='P-ParquetClassLibrary-Parquets-IParquetStack-IsEmpty'></a>
+<a name='P-ParquetClassLibrary-Parquets-IParquetPack-IsEmpty'></a>
 ### IsEmpty `property`

 ##### Summary

-Indicates whether this [ParquetStack](#T-ParquetClassLibrary-Parquets-ParquetStack 'ParquetClassLibrary.Parquets.ParquetStack') is empty.
+Indicates whether this [ParquetPack](#T-ParquetClassLibrary-Parquets-ParquetPack 'ParquetClassLibrary.Parquets.ParquetPack') is empty.

 <a name='T-ParquetClassLibrary-IReadOnlyGrid`1'></a>
 ## IReadOnlyGrid\`1 `type`